Coffin-Lowry syndrome (CLS) is a rare X-linked genetic syndrome affecting multiple body parts.

 The condition tends to affect males much more due to its X-linked inheritance.
 The estimated incidence is at around 1:40,000-50,000.

-It is characterised by a number of clinical features which include:
+It is characterized by a number of clinical features which include:

 central nervous system